 - Workplace Illness and Injury Summary: A summary of work-related injuries and illnesses in private industry, local government, and state government.

 Homeowners have a responsibility to protect their guests from injury, as do business property owners.
 Businesses have the highest level of responsibility when inviting customers or vendors to a facility.

 Business owners must regularly inspect their properties and make needed repairs to prevent slip and fall accidents.
 Homeowners have a lesser responsibility, but they either need to warn guests about existing dangers or repair known dangers.

 Homeowners also have a responsibility to avoid setting traps that could harm trespassers.
 If a homeowner or business owner does not fulfill his or her responsibility, someone who is injured in a slip and fall accident could file a lawsuit to collect damages including possible receiving punitive damages.

-- Slip and Fall Accidents: Proving Fault: A legal resources that explains how slip and fall accident victims can prove that the other party was at fault.
+- Slip and Fall Accidents: Proving Fault: A legal resource that explains how slip and fall accident victims can prove that the other party was at fault.

 In many U.S. states, a dog owner is responsible for paying the medical expenses of anyone bit by his or her dog.
 The owner may also be liable for property damage caused by the dog.
 Several states have what is known as the “one bite” rule.

 This means that owners are only responsible for personal injury damages if they have a reason to believe their dogs are prone to biting or aggressive behavior.